 On the other hand, some golfers wear their everyday bifocal or progressive eyeglasses on the golf course and they find no issue with it.
 For these golfers, we usually recommend replicating what they’re already used.
 If bifocal or progressive lenses are a must-have in your prescription golf sunglasses, we find it best to set the reading area lower on the lens, so that it’s as out of the way as possible in your natural golf stance.

 Polarized sunglasses are great for cutting out glare that is caused by vertical sun rays bouncing off horizontal surfaces.
-However, there are downsides to having polarized golf sunglasses.
+However, there are downsides to having polarized lenses for golf.
 Many golfers will notice their depth perception is thrown off when they wear polarized golf sunglasses.
-Most true golf sunglasses are not polarized, but nevertheless, there are some golfers who prefer them.
-It's all a matter of personal preference.
+Most golf sunglasses are not polarized; nevertheless, there are some golfers who prefer them.
+It’s all a matter of personal preference.

-Our sports opticians generally do not recommend polarized golf sunglasses, as there’s usually not a ton of reflective glare on the golf course.
-So unless you are staring at the sand trap or the water hazard for extended periods of time (which hopefully you aren’t!) there shouldn’t be a lot of glare to distract your vision.
+Our sports opticians generally do not recommend polarized golf sunglasses, as there’s usually not much reflective glare on the golf course.
+So unless you are staring at the sand trap or the water hazard for extended periods of time (hopefully you aren’t!), there shouldn’t be a lot of glare distracting your vision.
 At the end of the day, it comes down to what you feel most comfortable with on the golf course.